varnish/Varnish-Book/varnish_book.rst

 .......

 - Response header field calculated at the cache server, i.e., Varnish
-- Varnish send an additional response header field, ``Age``, to indicate the age of the cache
+- Varnish sends an additional response header field, ``Age``, to indicate the age of the cache
 - Clients (and Varnish) will use the ``Age`` header field to determine the freshness of a cache
 - ``max-age``-based equation: ``cache duration = max-age - Age``
 - ``Age`` can be used to disallow caches at the client side